Ariel Pink

 Ariel Marcus Rosenberg (/ˈɑːriɛl/ AR-ee-el; born June 24, 1978), professionally known as Ariel Pink, is an American musician, singer, and songwriter whose work draws heavily from the popular music of the 1960s–1980s.
 His lo-fi aesthetic and home-recorded albums proved influential to many indie musicians starting in the late 2000s.
-He is frequently cited as "godfather" of the hypnagogic pop and chillwave movements, and he is credited with galvanizing a larger trend involving the evocation of the media, sounds, and outmoded technologies of prior decades, as well as an equal appreciation for high and low art in independent music.
+He is frequently cited as the "godfather" of the hypnagogic pop and chillwave movements, and he is credited with galvanizing a larger trend involving the evocation of the media, sounds, and outmoded technologies of prior decades, as well as an equal appreciation between high and low art in independent music.

 A native of Los Angeles, Pink began experimenting with recording songs on an eight-track Portastudio as a teenager.
 His early influences were artists such as Michael Jackson, the Cure, and R. Stevie Moore.
 The majority of his recorded output stems from a prolific eight-year period (1996–2003) in which he accumulated over 200 cassette tapes of material.
 Virtually all of his music released in the 2000s was written and recorded before 2004, the same year he debuted on Animal Collective's Paw Tracks label with The Doldrums (2000), House Arrest (2002) and Worn Copy (2003).
 The albums immediately attracted a cult following.

 In the 2000s, Pink's unusual sound prompted a renewed critical discussion of hauntological phenomena, for which he was a central figure.
 Until 2014, his records were usually credited to Ariel Pink's Haunted Graffiti, a solo project sometimes conflated with his touring band.
 His fame and recognition escalated following his signing to 4AD and the success of his 2010 album Before Today, his first recorded in a professional studio.
 He then recorded three more albums – Mature Themes (2012), Pom Pom (2014), and Dedicated to Bobby Jameson (2017) – the last of which was recorded for Mexican Summer.

 Throughout his career, Pink has been subject to several media controversies stemming from his occasional provocations onstage and in interviews.
-In 2021, he lost support from Mexican Summer following his attendance at a Donald Trump political rally.
-He then formed a new band, Ariel Pink's Dark Side, with whom he recorded two albums, The Key of Joy is Disobedience (2022) and Never Made A Demo, Ever (2023).
+In 2021, he lost support from Mexican Summer following his presence in Washington D.C. during the January 6 Capitol attack.
+He then formed a new band, Ariel Pink's Dark Side, with whom he recorded two albums, The Key of Joy Is Disobedience (2022) and Never Made A Demo, Ever (2023).